 Welcome to the Bronx Health REACH blog!
 If you're new to Bronx Health REACH, check out our website to learn more about us.
 You can also friend us on Facebook or follow us on Twitter!

-The following post was written by Bronx Health REACH staff member Immaculada Moronta.
+This post was written by Bronx Health REACH staff member Zaira Hernandez-Cinto.

 As a South Bronx native I have never associated bodegas with healthy food, and most people I know tend to associate bodegas with unhealthy snacks such as soda, potato chips and candy.
 To clear up some of the misconceptions that people have had that bodegas only sell unhealthy food, Bronx Health REACH, in partnership with the Bodega Association of the United Stated (ASOBEU), and the Hispanic Information and Telecommunications Network (HITN) has been holding healthy cooking demos at three of our healthy model bodegas.

 Brito Deli, located at 309 Crimmins Avenue, hosted the first food demonstration.
 Although it was a rainy day, many people took part in the cooking demo.
 Pamela Di Gregorio, the community chef leading the food demonstrations, came up with a delicious and healthy recipe using items that can be bought at Brito Deli.
 She created a Southwestern Salad with a Lime Cilantro Vinaigrette, a recipe that featured low sodium canned black beans, tomatoes, red peppers, corn, lettuce and a delicious vinaigrette made from extra virgin olive oil, lime, cilantro and other ingredients.
 The salad was well received by the customers, and many of those who stopped by to sample it were surprised to learn that the salad was made from ingredients sold at the deli.
 Some customers remarked that they usually associated the bodega with unhealthy food, but were happy to receive and taste the Southwestern salad.
 35 people tried the salad over the hour long demonstration.